 Andrew D. Legarreta, MD, joined the University of Pittsburgh Department of Neurological Surgery residency program in July 2019, after earning his medical degree from Vanderbilt University School of Medicine.
-He completed his undergraduate studies at Duke University, where he earned a Bachelor of Arts in history.
+He completed his undergraduate studies at Duke University, where he earned a bachelor of arts in history.

 During his time in medical school, Dr. Legarreta focused on the effects of sports-related concussions among high school athletes.
 His research specifically explored predictors of post-concussion syndrome and, separately, analyzed structural and functional neuroimaging findings in football players.
 His peer-reviewed studies have been presented in both oral and poster formats at regional and national neurosurgical conferences.